 When you and your family go out of town on vacation or for the holidays, one important consideration is who takes care of the pets?
 You can board your dog or cat, or have a friend take care of them while you’re away with a set of pretty basic instructions for feeding and walks.
-Aquariums may take a little more preparation and training to ensure that they are cared for properly and any dire issues are addressed.
+Vacation fish care may take a little more preparation and training to ensure that your tank is cared for properly and any dire issues are addressed.
 Generally, depending on the duration of your time away, you’ll want to have a trusted and competent friend come to your home to monitor and feed the tank.
 Here are some things to consider in preparing that friend to successfully care for your tanks.

 Maintenance and Chemistry

 Your second concern will likely be general maintenance of the tank.
 This will depend on the state of your set up and, of course, the duration of your trip.
 A few days away and it’s doubtful that anyone watching your tank will need to do more than top off the tank or maybe clean the glass.
 Extensive trips and circumstances may require that you leave instruction for water testing and/or a water change if necessary to keep your fish healthy.
 Testing, reading the results, and performing the necessary maintenance to keep the chemistry pristine can be very involved.
 Again it’s a good idea to leave detailed written instructions, all the equipment necessary easily accessible and certainly to involve your tank-sitter personally through the process when you do it so they’re more familiar with your routine.
 With a complex system, you can even invest in an automated controller/monitor that can give you updates on the status of your tank straight to a laptop or phone.
 These fantastic tools can eliminate a lot of confusion and aggravation.

 Expecting the Unexpected